mistybytes/Aleksy_Mi-ki_Prismatic/README.md

 With each level enemies are going to get stronger and faster and so the player will have to buy upgrades in the shop.

-The locations of the game could have specific effects asociated with them for example: slowing the player down poor lightning lightning in only one direction
+The locations of the game could have specific effects asociated with them for example:
+- slowing the player down
+- poor lightning
+- lightning in only one direction

-The power ups include:
+The power ups could include:
-temporary shot speed increase
+- Temporary shot speed increase
-shield for the player
+- Shield for the player
-?double the coins spawn rate
+- Double the coins spawn rate
-temporary movement speed increase
+- Temporary movement speed increase

 Locations are to be bought by the player by a specific amount, on location unlock the upgrades reset.